-For learning task-space tracking, we use a single local model for torque prediction, where the model is localized in the robot's joint position space.
+For learning task-space tracking, we use a single local model for torque prediction, where this model is localized in the robot's joint position space.
 This local data set needs to be continuously updated in the online setting, as the robot frequently moves to new state space regions.
 In this section, we describe the measures needed to localize and update the model during online learning.
 The procedure includes insertion of new data points into the local data set and removal of old ones.
+By continuously online update, we have a consistent spatial and temporal local data set appropriate for model learning.
+Here, the spatial allocation is taken into account by using kernel-based measures, while the temporal property is achieved by continuously insertion and removal of data points.

-1) Insertion of New Data Points: For deciding whether to insert a new data point into the local data set, we consider the distance measure δ as proposed in [16] and [17].
-This measure is defined by where $k(\cdot, \cdot)$ denotes a kernel, $K_a = k(L, L)$ is the kernel matrix evaluated for the local joint positions $L = \{q_i\}{i=1}^N$ and $k = k(L, q^)$ is the kernel vector [17].
-The value δ describes the distance of a point q^ to the surface defined by L in the joint-space.
-This value increases with the distance of q^ from the surface L [17].
+1) Insertion of New Data Points: For deciding whether to insert a new data point into the local data set, we consider the distance measure $\delta$ as proposed in [25] and [26].
+A brief motivation for this measure is given in the Appendix.
+This measure is defined by where $k(\cdot, \cdot)$ denotes a kernel, $K_a = k(L, L)$ is the kernel matrix evaluated for the local joint positions $L = \{q_i\}{i=1}^N$ and $k = k(L, q^)$ is the kernel vector [26].
+The value $\delta$ describes the distance of a point $q^$ to the surface defined by L in the joint-space.
+This value increases with the distance of $q^$ from the surface L [26].
+It should be noted that the measure given in Equation (3) has been used in various contexts, such as sparsification [27], [28] and learning dynamical systems [26].
+In this paper, we employed this measure as a criterion for localization.
+While the sparsification and pruning deal with the problem of data reduction, the localization is related to the problem of selecting neighboring data points.